linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Managing Credit Spread Risk Using Duration Times Spread (DTS).md

 Similarly, volatility can be measured or projected in many different ways.
 Historically realized volatilities can be measured using observed spread changes at a specified frequency over a given sample period.
 Projections of forward-looking volatilities are the key building blocks of risk management systems.
 The accuracy with which historically re alized volatilities can project future volatilities is therefore of fundamental importance.
 If relative spread volatilities can be predicted with greater accuracy than absolute spread volatilities, then equation (4) should be preferred over (3).
 We found this to be the case, based on extensive empirical evidence from credit markets.

-# DTS AS BETA-ADJUSTED SPREAD DURATION
+## DTS as Beta-Adjusted Spread Duration

 What are the dynamics of credit spread changes?
 Do spreads tend to widen in parallel, or do wider spreads widen by more?
 Figure 1 shows a specific example in which spread changes show a clear dependence on spread.
 The figure shows the changes in spreads experienced by key issuers in the Communications sector of the Barclays Capital Corporate Index in January 2001, during a temporary rally in the midst of the dot-com crisis.
 It is clear that this sector-wide rally was not characterized by a purely parallel shift; rather, issuers with wider spreads tightened by more.